tomhartke/knowledge-graph-from-GPT/README.md

 These questions and sub-questions could be added to the knowledge graph as memory.

 #### Specializing the language model
-Can train language model to improve itself based on examples (for example for extracting the concept hierarchy) Could have a dedicated smaller network for this (similar to the dedicated internal policy and value networks in alpha go zero).
+Can train language model to improve itself based on examples (for example for extracting the concept hierarchy).
+Could have a dedicated smaller network for this (similar to the dedicated internal policy and value networks in alpha go zero).

 #### Set up as a personal flashcard system (smart spaced-repetition memory training with LLMs)
-Incorporate spaced repetition and probability of memory.
+* Incorporate spaced repetition and probability of memory.
-Generate complex and organic questions to test concepts within a cluster of cards.
+* Generate complex and organic questions to test concepts within a cluster of cards.
-Learn some parameters for you (your personal rate of forgetting.
-Your interests and base knowledge) Have preset expert knowledge structures to learn, and teach (ie a module of cards on statistics) Have a nice way of visualizing your personal knowledge graph by clustering.
+* Learn some parameters for you (your personal rate of forgetting.
+Your interests and base knowledge).
+* Have preset expert knowledge structures to learn, and teach (ie a module of cards on statistics).
+* Have a nice way of visualizing your personal knowledge graph by clustering.

 #### Very long term foreseen issues
-Get synonym directory to help collapse nodes (words) How to handle other datatypes other than text?
+* Get synonym directory to help collapse nodes (words).
+* How to handle other datatypes other than text?
-How to handle very short or very long text or concepts (things like math, or huge formulas?)
+* How to handle very short or very long text or concepts (things like math, or huge formulas?).
-As a plugin to always ask you to summarize what you read the last 10 minutes Interface it with whisper or something to do speech to text and then summarize
+* As a plugin to always ask you to summarize what you read the last 10 minutes.
+* Interface it with whisper or something to do speech to text and then summarize.

-#### Ideas to emphasize:
+#### Ideas to emphasize in the description:
 - Human interpretability of the embedding vector
 - Leveraging the local network structure to have a high quality (useful) embedding (more so than just a globally learned embedding from all text on the internet)
 - Bootstrapping and policy improvement through self-generated examples.